Oof (magazine and gallery)

 Oof (stylised as OOF) is an art and football magazine, and an associated art gallery.
 The magazine launched in 2018 and is published twice a year.
 The gallery opened in 2021, and is located at the Tottenham Hotspur Stadium.
 The magazine and gallery both showcase football-related visual art.

+Background

+OOF was founded by Time Out London art writer and critic Eddy Frankel and gallerists/curators Jennie and Justin Hammond.
+Frankel says that he had tried to keep his passions for art and football separate, until he realised that there were more people in the art world with an interest in football than he had expected.